 This Solid POD can be at your home or workplace, or with a Solid POD provider.
-Since you own your data, you can move them at any time, without service interruption.
+Since you own your data, you can move them at any timewithout interruption of service.

 How to install Solid Pod?

-Give people and their apps permission to read or write in parts of your Solid POD.
-Every time you open a new app, you don't have to fill in your details anymore - they are read from your POD with your permission.
-Things saved through one app are available in another: you never have to sync, because your data stays with you .
+Gives people and their applications permission to read or write Every time you open a new application, you don't have to fill in your data anymore: it is read from your POD with your permission.
+Things saved through one application are available in another: you never have to synchronize, because your data stays with you .

-For install Solid Pod, go to the following link and register your data, you will get a private key to store your personal data that you can carry on a USB stick.
+For install Solid PodGo to the following link and register your data, you will get a private key to store your personal data that you can carry on a pendrive.

-Store everything you want in your own solid POD.
-PODs are like web-safe USB sticks, which you can access from anywhere.
+Store everything you want on your own solid POD.
+PODs are like web-secured USB sticks that you can access from anywhere.
 When you give others access to parts of your POD, they can react to your photos and share their memories with you.
-You decide what things people and apps can see.
+You decide what things applications and people can see.

 YOUR SOLID POD PROVIDES YOUR IDENTITY

-To demonstrate ownership of your data, you need a way to identify yourself.
-Instead of trusting a third party, you can use your Solid POD to tell who you are.
+To prove ownership of your data, you need a way to identify yourself.
+Instead of relying on a third party, you can use your Solid POD to say who you are.
 So no more "Login with X" or "Login with Y" on the Web, just "Login with your own Solid POD" .

-"The web, as I had imagined it, we have not seen yet.
-The future is still much bigger than the past. - Tim Berners.
+"The web, as I had imagined it, we have not yet seen it.
+The future is still much bigger than the past." - Tim Berners.

-Solid is the technology that supports a movement, led by Sir Tim Berners-Lee to turn the web, towards its original vision.
-To understand Solid's 'why', it is important to understand the phases of a web page and how it deviates from Sir Tim's original and inspiring vision.
+Solid is the technology behind a movement, led by Sir Tim Berners-Lee to turn the web around, towards its original vision.
+To understand the 'why' behind Solid, it is important to understand the phases of a website and how it deviates from Sir Tim's original and inspiring vision.

 The idea of Solid Pod on the web

 The first web browser was also an editor.
-The idea is that not only can everyone read content on the web, but they can also help create it.
-It should be a space for collaboration for all humanity.
+The idea was that not only can everyone read the content on the web, but they can also help create it.
+It was to be a collaborative space for all of humanity.

-However, when the first browser that popularized the web appeared, called Mosaic, it included multimedia and the edition was removed.
+However, when the first browser that popularized the web, called Mosaic, appeared, it included multimedia and editing was eliminated.
 It was considered too difficult a problem.
-This change was the first reduction in the promise of the web and sparked an effort led by Tim and others to regain writing functionality.
-It was nicknamed the 'read-write website' and led to seminal article of Richard McManus published in 2003.
+This change was the first reduction in the promise of the web and generated an effort led by Tim and others to regain writing functionality.
+It was dubbed the 'read-write web' and led to the seminal article by Richard McManus published in 2003.

-Solid has taken over 15 years of development work to finally finish on this.
+Solid has taken more than 15 years of development work to finally come up with this.

-The problem with writing data, like wikipedia and other systems.
+The problem with writing data, such as wikipedia and other systems.
 It has been learned that you need a degree of control over who can write what.
 That means you need to have permissions to modify data.
-And to have permissions, you need to have an identity system, a way to uniquely confirm that an individual is who they claim to be.
+And to have permissions, you need to have an identity system, a way to uniquely confirm that an individual is who they pretend to be.

 The web was always designed to be a space for data and documents.
-The Linked Data Platform group further formalized it by creating a standard for working with file systems.
-When combined with Unix philosophy they form a powerful way to accomplish this.
-These principles, the ability to read and write and the accessibility of managed data are key to the original and powerful concept of the web.
-Sadly, they got lost along the way as the web evolved.
+The Linked Data Platform group formalized this further by creating a standard for working with file systems.
+When combined with the Unix philosophy they form a powerful way to achieve this.
+These principles, readability, writeability and accessibility to managed data are key to the original and powerful concept of the web.
+Unfortunately, they were lost along the way as the web evolved.

-Solid has been based on existing web standards and the result of decades of work.
-Solid has the read and write functionality, incorporating permissions and identity.
-We have the ability to manage data and updates in real time through a websocket.
+Solid, has been based on existing web standards and the result of decades of work.
+Solid has the functionality of read and write, incorporating permissions and identity.
+We have the ability to manage data and updates in real time through a webocket.

-Builds the web as originally intended and provides a platform for the next generation of applications development truly potential and innovative.
+It realizes the web as originally planned and provides a platform for the next generation of development of applications truly potential and innovative.